mjeanmar/mdi-basic-training/_includes/repository-overview.md

 <!--- edit this file with information about your repository, suite, etc. -->

-**{{ site.title }}** provides tutorials and links to resources to help beginners build essential skills for participating in MDI code development
+**{{ site.title }}** provides tutorials and links to resources to help beginners build essential skills for participating in MDI code development.

 Folders in this repository contain ordered tasks for you to work through.
 Start at the beginning and follow the instructions on each tab at the left.